-Entities like the TVA and the NES have already begun to show how quickly they can move, with NES Chief Customer and Innovation Officer Brent Baker highlighting the utility's partnerships that have catapulted Nashville to being the second biggest adopter of renewables in the Tennessee Valley.
-These sorts of investments will pay dividends in the long run as utilities test what is feasible today, and as consumers and society begin to see the benefits.
+Entities like the TVA and the NES have already begun to show how quickly they can move, with NES Chief Customer and Innovation Officer Brent Baker highlighting the utility's partnerships that

 "The world agenda will be shaped by the strongest economy.
 The future strength of any economy depends on the strength of its energy system.
 So, energy is critical to talking about international competitiveness."